 However, since 2008, 2.3 acres of property at 150 Comox Road has been added to Maffeo Sutton Park and the downtown context of the park has changed.
 Therefore, City Council initiated an improvement plan update in 2012 to ensure that future phases of the plan are consistent with the City's Strategic Plan Update and current community needs.

 Map 1 below illustrates the current park study area.
-The study area is further described in the following sections.
+The study area is further described in Section 1.2 - Brief History of Maffeo Sutton Park.

 1.2 Brief First Nations History